-Angular momentum L is defined as the product of rotational inertia, I, and rotational velocity, ω .
+Angular momentum L is defined as the cross product of rotational inertia, I, and rotational velocity, ω .

 Like linear momentum, angular momentum is a vector quantity and has direction as well as magnitude.

-Angular Momentum for a point mass
+Angular Momentum of a point mass in circular motion

 Now let’s say a point mass m moving in a circle of radius r.